mouludin/aanjs/README.md

 # Aan-JS

-Minimalist library for data visualization
+Minimalist library for data visualization in JavaScript / Canvas HTML5.
+Check out our [Website](https://mouludin.github.io/aanjs) for how to use this library.

 ## Authors